ArpanSriv/todoist-sync-reminder-plugin-based/README.md

-# Another Simple Todoist Sync for Obsidian (BETA)
+# Todoist Sync Reminder-plugin based for Obsidian (BETA)

-Create, edit and delete tasks from within Obsidian.md to your Todoist.
+Create, edit and delete reminder-plugin based tasks from within Obsidian.md to your Todoist.

 > [!WARNING]
 > This is a fork from the [Another Simple Todoist Sync for Obsidian (BETA)](https://github.com/eudennis/ultimate-todoist-sync-for-obsidian-experiment).
 I have only added a setting for enabling Reminder plugin (`(@YYYY-MM-DD HH:MM)`) based sync.
 Anything can break - I have kept it as sane as possible.
 At some point in time, I might integrate it in eudennis's repository, but I don't have the time yet.
 If you are up for it, please go for it and mention me somewhere :)